SirJonthe/MAGE2D/README.md

   well it will work, if at all, for whatever purpose.
 * The author of this code takes no responsibility for any damages resulting directly or indirectly from the use of this code.
+* This legal notice must be provided if the source code is redistributed.

 About
 -----